Photography tips for bloggers

 Uff now that we got THAT out of the way, let’s bring in the good stuff.
 There isn’t much that I can say about light, other than that it’s pretty damn important and basically a key to photography, but I’m sure you already knew that!
 When I started my blog, I’d take my photos late in the evening in a dark room with nothing but a lamp and my ceiling light on.
 The results were… well see it for yourself:

-Then I finally realized that it doesn’t get any better than natural light.
+Then, I finally realized that it doesn’t get any better than natural light.
 Whenever I can, I take my photos next to my huge kitchen window, or sometimes I even take them outside since our house is a bit… gloomy.
 Try to use as much natural light as possible, whenever possible and you will never want to go back to taking your pictures without it.
 It doesn’t matter how bright you think your house lights are, they can be harsh, leave a yellow cast.. seriously, natural light is the way to go.
-I also have quite a collection of artificial lights, like umbrellas and soft boxes, but one of my favorites has got to be my Ring Light (this one is also similar to mine) Whenever it’s gloomy outside, I use my ring light to take my product photos (I also always use it for my nail swatch pictures as well as pictures of my makeup).
+I also have quite a collection of artificial lights, like umbrellas and soft boxes, but one of my favorites has got to be my Ring Light.
+Whenever it’s gloomy outside, I use my ring light to take my product photos (I also always use it for my nail swatch pictures as well as pictures of my makeup).

 This is what my set up usually looks like when working with natural light.
-To take the cover photo for this post, I once again used my handy white cardboard that I bought for few bucks at a crafts and arts store and placed it by my big, glass sliding door to the backyard.
+I use either white cardboard or contact sheet paper, place it by my big, glass sliding door to the backyard and place a reflector on the side to bounce off the light.
 Sometimes I open the door or even go outside to take my photos if the sun isn’t too harsh.
-This is my end result, after some editing:

-For this image, I used a magazine as my background.
-You can’t really see that it’s an actual magazine and it adds so much color and depth into the picture.
+For these images, I used a magazine as my background.
+You can’t really see that it’s an actual magazine and it adds so much color and depth to the picture.